SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 Decision Maker: SIG IAM

+Decision:

-Decision: Role should be named "domain-manager" not "domain-admin".
+- the Domain Manager role should be named "domain-manager" not "domain-admin".

+Rationale:

-Rationale: To avoid confusion with the unscoped admin role and to be inline with the upstream plan https://specs.openstack.org/openstack/keystone-specs/specs/keystone/2023.1/default-service-role.html
+- avoid confusion with the unscoped admin role and to be inline with the upstream plan: https://specs.openstack.org/openstack/keystone-specs/specs/keystone/2023.1/default-service-role.html

 Links / Comments / References: